timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 ALTER TABLE rides ADD COLUMN dropoff_geom geometry(POINT,2163);
 ```

-Next we’ll need to convert the latitude and longitude points into geometry coordinates
+Next we'll need to convert the latitude and longitude points into geometry coordinates
 so that it plays well with PostGIS:

 >:WARNING: This next query may take several minutes.
 Updating both columns in one UPDATE statement